Nootless/Coding_Tutorial/Lesson1/Chapter1.md

 It can be seen that it requires 2 bytes, even though it goes almost 6 bits over (16 - 10 = 6).
 Keep in mind that you want to take the ceiling (rounding up) of whatever your value is.

+Question 3:
+You must type cast int('10') or float('10') in order to make it into a form acceptable by the operator '+'.

+Question 4:
+I would change 15 to 15.0 as the '.0' would tell Python's interpreter that you want it to be a floating point value.
 ```